junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean watches her from the car.

-No one inside that place would notice he has come here.
+No one inside that place notices he has come here.

-No one in the world would notice he has come, or he would be gone.
+No one in the world notices he has come anywhere, or he would be gone to nowhere.

 But it's okay.